op-rs/maili/book/src/CONTRIBUTING.md

 The [OP Stack][op-stack] is a set of standardized open-source specifications that powers Optimism, developed by the Optimism Collective.

-`op-alloy` is a rust implementation of core OP Stack types, transports, middleware and more.
-Not all types and implementation details in `op-alloy` are present in the OP Stack [specs][specs], and on the flipside, not all specifications are implemented by `op-alloy`.
-That said, `op-alloy` is entirely _based off_ of the [specs][specs], and new functionality or core modifications to `op-alloy` must be reflected in the [specs][specs].
+`maili` is a rust implementation of distinguished OP Stack types, transports, middleware and more.
+Not all types and implementation details in `maili` are present in the OP Stack [specs][specs], and on the flipside, not all specifications are implemented by `maili`.
+That said, `maili` is entirely _based off_ of the [specs][specs], and new functionality or core modifications to `maili` must be reflected in the [specs][specs].

 As such, the first step for introducing changes to the OP Stack is to [open a pr][specs-pr] in the [specs repository][specs-repo].
 These